technion-cs-nlp/BetaReconstruct/README.md

-## Hierarchical Ancestral Sequence Reconstruction
+## Generative Approach for Ancestral Sequence Reconstruction
 This Python script performs hierarchical ancestral sequence reconstruction using a language model (ZambaForCausalLM) in a multi-level strategy.
 Sequences are grouped based on clade and progressively merged and reconstructed level by level until a root ancestral sequence is generated.
+We note that the models were fine-tuned on **Mammals data** only (OrthoMaM; Allio et al., 2024; Nucleic Acids Research).

 ### Overview
 The method uses a grouping strategy to divide sequences into manageable groups, generating intermediate ancestral sequences at each level using a causal language model.
 This continues hierarchically until a single root ancestor is reconstructed.